newlinedotco/awesome-fullstack-tutorials/angular/managing-state-in-akita/Managing State in Angular using Akita.md

 }
 ```

-The `selectAll()` method supports sorting the entities collection based on an enitity key.
+The `selectAll()` method supports sorting the entities collection based on an entity key.
 We can listen to the control
 value changes and according to it let Akita sorting the collection.

 We have one more requirement - when the user clicks on a book, we need to navigate to the book page, showing the full content.